User37som/libbitcoin/bx-base58check-decode.md

 BASE58CHECK          The Base58Check value to decode.
 If not specified
                      the value is read from STDIN.
 ```
+See [Base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding) for a detailed description of the encoding.

 See also [base58check-encode](bx-base58check-encode).
 ### Example 1
 version 0